Email icon

 Guide · 7 min read

-Commercial Fire Door Repairs and Safety Compliance Explained
+Commercial Fire Door Repairs & Compliance

 Fire door compliance is non-negotiable under the Regulatory Reform (Fire Safety) Order 2005.
 Most fire doors fail inspection on five repeatable items — intumescent strip, smoke seal, signage, gap tolerance, closer action.
 All five are repairable.